CWD in Tennessee

 TN residents hunting out of state - Only approved parts (i.e., deboned meat, clean skulls, skull plates and teeth, antlers, finished taxidermy, hides, and tanned products) from deer, elk, moose, and caribou may be brought back into TN.

-Nonresident hunters – Be aware of potential restrictions on taking your TN deer carcass back to your home state.
+Nonresident hunters - Be aware of potential restrictions on taking your TN deer and elk carcasses back to your home state.
 Check your home state regulations and regulations of those states you travel through to return home.

 Unit CWD Earn-A-Buck